Neurotech-Hub/HubLink-Gateway/README.md

 Todo:
 - [ ] Wakeup schedule
 - [ ] Prune local files (based on remaining storage and/or age)
-- [ ] How do we manage duplicate files?
-- [ ] Use simple json to round robin BLE devices
+- [ ] Optimize BLE timing delays on ESP